ShaneGo416/shanego416.github.io/README.md

 # shanego416.github.io

-This is my first Webpage.
+This is my portfolio page.

-It's constantly being updated with new things I'm learning.
+It's constantly being updated and upgraded with new concepts I'm learning.